MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ### Permissions

-You must have a **Contributor** role on the Azure Video Indexer account.
+You must have a **Contributor** role on the Azure AI Video Indexer account.

 ### [Opt in in the Azure portal](#tab/optinportal)